myriamcharfeddine/SAR-ADA_website_2/index.md

 **Producer:** This Inclusivity score is a good idea, but I have done some research.
 Look, movies with high success scores all have very poor representation ratings.
 I want to help the film industry become more equitable, but I don’t want my movie to fail.

+{% include movie_dashboard.html %}

 <br />
 Indeed, when examining movies ranked by either their inclusivity or their success, we observe a potential negative correlation between inclusivity and success.
 Specifically, less inclusive movies appear to be more successful compared to their more inclusive counterparts.
 However, conducting both Pearson and Spearman correlation analyses provides a reassuring perspective, as the results indicate only a weak negative correlation.
 The Pearson correlation coefficient is -0.125 (p-value = 6.82e-05), and the Spearman correlation coefficient is -0.126 (p-value = 6.33e-05).
 While the low p-values indicate the results are statistically significant, the correlation coefficients are close to zero, signifying a very weak association.
 This suggests no meaningful evidence of inclusivity negatively impacting a movie's success.

 <br />

 **SAR team:** You can be reassured, if your movie is good, prioritizing inclusivity will not harm its success.
 However, there is still significant progress to be made before inclusivity becomes the norm in movie industry.
 While we would expect that inclusivity positively contributes to a movie’s success, we are far from it.
 Achieving this will require continued efforts, such as better representation of women in storytelling and active advocacy within the industry.

 <br />
 <br />